Russian top oil executive dies, reports suggest suicide | Headlines

 - Russian Federation

-The chairman of the board of Russia's largest private oil company Lukoil has died with Russian news agencies on Thursday citing sources saying that he had fallen from a hospital window in what may have been a suicide.
+The board chairman of Russia's largest private oil company Lukoil has died with Russian news agencies on Thursday citing sources saying that he had fallen from a hospital window in what may have been a suicide.

 A Lukoil statement said Ravil Maganov "passed away after a severe illness" but did not give further details.